goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 subjective, and will be handled on a case-by-case basis of the Plugin Approval Committee.
 Factors such as the developer's intent with the data, the necessity of the data to collect, and how things are communicated to users will all affect what any given plugin would be allowed to collect.
-For example, there are certain classes of data that should _never_ be collected, even with explicit user consent.

 Plugin developers running backend servers should also consider the following as part of their plugin's design.
 The below bullet points are not rules, but are